Sorrel – a holiday home brew esteemed among family and friends – is in the spotlight as a new generation brings the spiced beverage to the masses.

 Ms. Knight could spot the drink nearly everywhere while growing up in East Flatbush, Brooklyn.
 It was at restaurants and house parties, and it was always in a plastic jug.

 Her Brooklyn batches were in elegant glass bottles — like a fine wine.

 Her goal to elevate the product seemed to be working.
 Business was on the upswing, and several stores, including a wine and cheese shop, began carrying her product.
 But when the co-working kitchen where she operated abruptly closed its doors in October 2018, her business was left in limbo.
 Ms. Knight remained positive.
 She had a few months of inventory, which provided a cushion as she searched for another facility.
 Plus, she could always go back to working out of her personal kitchen.

 Jack Summers took a different approach when he decided to commercialize sorrel in 2012.
 “I created a brand new beverage for the liquor industry,” he said.
 His versions were similar to the one he grew up with, which were always infused with rum.

-He created a product where a type of grain alcohol was already included.
+He created a product that already included a type of grain alcohol.
 He wanted to be on every shelf in America.

 “I wanted to make sure that we did not get sold just to Caribbean people,” he said.
 To differentiate his drink from non-alcoholic versions of sorrel, his brews were spelled with one r and his drinks were placed in vintage glass that was inspired by milk bottles from the 1920s.